Over 700 students experience Alfred State programs at VAST event

 Students from thirty-three school districts had the opportunity to explore forty different hands-on events staged around the farm.
 Activities ranged from trivia contests to educational experiences to encounters with the animals on the farm.
 ASC faculty members and students introduced and let participants try for themselves skills including but not limited to flying a drone, learning how to give a calf a physical, competing in a skid steer obstacle course, and horse grooming.

-Each of the three schools on campus, the School of Arts and Sciences, the School Architecture, Management, and Engineering Technology and the School of Applied Technology were all represented.
+Each of the three schools on campus, the School of Arts and Sciences, the School of Architecture, Management, and Engineering Technology and the School of Applied Technology were all represented.

 “We started this new format last year and had 400 students and it was so popular we are over 700 now.
 They are having a positive experience and having fun while exploring what Alfred State has to offer.”

 Schroeder and the agriculture and veterinary technology students kept the excitement going the following day as they hosted the program’s annual Kiddie Ag Day.
-Alfred State students led local first and second graders on tours of the farm.
+Alfred State students led local first and second-graders on tours of the farm.
 Over 500 students from area school districts participated in the event.